 GitHub + PostgreSQL

-With Erathos, you can integrate data from GitHub into PostgreSQL in just a few minutes.
-Our platform handles the entire data movement process into your analytics environment and lets you combine that data with other sources in your Data Warehouse.
-That way, your time goes toward what really drives value—extracting meaningful insights and making more data-driven decisions.
+With Erathos, you can integrate GitHub data into PostgreSQL in just a few minutes.
+Our platform handles the entire data movement process for your analytics environment and lets you combine that data with other sources in your Data Warehouse.
+That way, your time goes toward what really creates value—extracting actionable insights and making more data-driven decisions.

 Which GitHub data does Erathos sync with PostgreSQL?